 Employment and Career Outlook

-The job growth rate for secretaries was expected to increase 12% between 2010 and 2020, which is an average growth rate, according to the U.S. Bureau of Labor Statistics (BLS).
+The job growth rate for secretaries was expected to increase 3% between 2014 and 2024, which is a slower-than-average growth rate, according to the U.S. Bureau of Labor Statistics (BLS).
 Turnover in the field is high, as many individuals begin as assistants and work their way up.
-As office technologies continue to evolve, individuals with higher education will be more likely to gain employment.
-In 2012, office support professionals earned a median annual salary of $32,410, according to the BLS (www.bls.gov).
+As office technologies continue to evolve, there is less of a need for secretaries and individuals with higher education will be more likely to gain employment.
+In 2015, office support professionals earned a median annual salary of $33,910, according to the BLS (www.bls.gov).

 To become a secretary, you need to obtain a high school education and then enroll in an administrative support program.
 Gaining proficiency with office technology will be an advantage as automated services reduces the need for human workers.